 A case mount is incredibly secure and offers the phone protection against the elements while you ride, but you must find a case that fits your phone.
 Strap mounts and clamp mounts can adjust to fit a range of phones but offer little or no protection from the elements.
 A frame bag is simple and secure but restricts access to your phone.
 There’s no “best” type of phone mount – each design offers advantages and disadvantages.
 Your phone and your usual biking environment should inform your decision when looking for the right mount.

-Though a bike phone mount is a considerably smaller investment than a bike computer, there are still several factors to consider before making a purchase.
-Continue reading to learn more about the varieties available, and when you’re ready to buy, check out our recommended bike phone mounts.
+Though a bike phone mount is a considerably smaller investment than a bike computer, there are still several factors to consider before making a choice.

 A case mount, strap mount, clamp mount, and frame bag all serve the same purpose – to hold your phone securely and give you a clear view of its screen.
 But they also differ in significant ways and offer varying degrees of access to your phone’s screen and buttons.
 The construction, function, and adjustability of your phone mount are also important considerations.